|Other PA Resources|

 You can search online for Lycoming County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Pennsylvania Birth Certificate, Death Certificate Applications to mail.
 Walk-in service is available at any of these six public offices: Erie, Harrisburg, New Castle, Philadelphia, Pittsburgh or Scranton.

 Lycoming Co.
 Mortality Schedules can be obtained for 1850, 1860, 1870 and 1880.
 Lycoming Co.
 Industry and Agriculture Schedules can be acquired for 1850, 1860, 1870 and 1880.
 Lycoming Co.
 Union Veterans Schedules can be found for 1890.
-You can find free down-loadable and also printable census forms to help with your research.
+You can find free down-loadable and also printable census forms to help you with your research.
+See Also Pennsylvania Census Records Research Guide

-The below information and facts shows whatever death, marriage, birth,, land, wills, and legal records are typically in Lycoming County.
-The dates indicated listed below tend to be the first known records data with this county.
+The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in Lycoming County.
+The years listed below are the first noted records with this county.
+See Also Pennsylvania Corthouse Records Research Guide

-The following are web links to Genealogy and family history, Records and Resources relevant to Lycoming County.
+The following are web links to Genealogy, Records and Resources pertaining to Lycoming County.
 Each of these genealogy links fall into 3 categories: Business oriented Sites, Private Sites or Organization Sites.
 Some have free access some require a cost.
 This is basically a listing which has been compiled or submitted.
 I do not recommend or promote one genealogy site over another.
-Feel free to provide your own favorite Lycoming County genealogy or family history related sites.